 Metal caskets – $1,000 to $12,000

-Burial shrouds are a kind of fabric that is wrapped around the body.
+Burial shrouds are fabrics that are wrapped around the body.
 It has been used for burial rites for thousands of years.

 Today, burial shrouds are used for green burials.
-Some companies are now creating burial shrouds to be used for burials.
-These shrouds contain a series of fabric handles for four people to be able to move the body.
-Burial shrouds price range from $195 to $1,000.
+These burial shrouds have fabric handles that allow four people to move the body.
+The price range for a burial shroud is around $195 to $1,000.

 Cremated ashes can be placed in any container, but most people choose to purchase cremation urns.

 Urns become the final resting place of the ashes of a loved one.
-There are many things to consider when selecting cremation urns, cremation options, and the cost of urns.
+There are many things to consider when selecting cremation options and the cost of urns.
 There are a variety of materials, shapes, and sizes to choose from.

-If you choose to have special music, you will need to pay an honorarium.
+If you choose to have special music, you must pay an honorarium.
 Additionally, the musicians you choose to hire will determine the cost.

 The more popular the musician is, the more they are likely to charge.
-Custom crafted funeral music tells the life story of the loved one in a very personalized and meaningful way and can be used for a video tribute.
-The average musician cost is $150 per funeral.
+Custom-crafted funeral music tells the life story of the loved one in a very personalized and meaningful way and can be used for a video tribute.
+The average musician’s cost is $150 per funeral.